teonapster/todo-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Git commit

+After staging the desired files you can safely run `git cz` in order to add a proper commit message that has description/title/scope etc. Check commitizen for further details.

+## Release new version

+Run `npm run release -- --release-as minor|major|patch` to release a new version and also update changelog file.

+### Push tag after release

+After releasing new version you can run `git push --follow-tags origin master` to push your latest tag

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).